mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 .. _inventory/management/planning/scheduled/customer-LT:

-Sales - lead times
+Sales lead times
 ==================

-Configure customer lead times and sales security lead times to automatically compute an *expected delivery date* on a sales order (SO).
-The expected delivery date ensures a realistic setting of *delivery dates* for shipment from the warehouse.
-Odoo issues a warning message if the set delivery date is earlier than the expected date, as it may not be feasible to fulfill the order by that time, impacting other warehouse operations.
+Customer lead times and sales security lead times can be configured to automatically compute an *expected delivery date* on a :abbr:`SO (Sales Order)`.
+The expected delivery date ensures a realistic setting of *delivery dates* for shipments from the warehouse.

+Odoo issues a warning message if the set delivery date is earlier than the expected date, as it may not be feasible to fulfill the order by that time, which would impact other warehouse operations.

 .. example::
    A :abbr:`SO (Sales Order)` containing a `Coconut-scented candle` is confirmed on July 11.
 The